ezfs

 Now that you understand how to use a loop device, mount a loop device and format it as EZFS.
 To do the latter, we have provided you with source code for an EZFS formatting program.
 First create a disk image and assign it to a loop device:

-$ dd bs=4096 count=1000 if=/dev/zero of=~/ez_disk.img
+$ dd bs=4096 count=128 if=/dev/zero of=ezfs.img

-# losetup --find --show ~/ez_disk.img
+$ sudo losetup --find --show ezfs.img

 Now format the disk as EZFS.
 The skeleton code for a formatting utility program is in format_disk_as_ezfs.c.
 Compile it, then run it:

-# ./format_disk_as_ezfs /dev/loop0 1000
+sudo ./format_disk_as_ezfs /dev/loop0 128

-We have provided you with reference kernel modules that implement EZFS, which are designed to work with your stock Debian 11 kernel (5.10.205-amd64 and 5.10.205-arm64). x86 and arm kernel modules are in ref/ez-x86.ko and ref/ez-arm.ko, respectively.
-You should familiarize yourself with writing and using Linux kernel modules.
-You can use the reference kernel module to explore your newly created EZFS by mounting the disk and loading the kernel module:
+We have provided you with reference kernel modules that implement EZFS, which are designed to work with your stock Ubuntu 24.04.1 kernel (6.8.0-amd64 and 6.8.0-48-arm64). x86 and ARM kernel modules are in ref/ez-x86.ko and ref/ez-arm.ko, respectively.

-# insmod ez-ARCH.ko
+sudo insmod ez-ARCH.ko

-# mount -t ezfs /dev/loop0 /mnt/ez
+sudo mount -t ezfs /dev/loop0 /mnt/ezfs

 where ARCH is either x86 or arm.
-Now you can create some new files, edit hello.txt, etc. If your kernel name is slightly different (e.g. 5.10.205-amd64), you may get a versioning error when you try to load the kernel module.
+Now you can create some new files, edit hello.txt, etc. If your kernel name is slightly different (e.g. 6.8.0-12-amd64), you may get a versioning error when you try to load the kernel module.
 In that case, you can try forcibly inserting the module with insmod -f.

 Part 3: Changing the formatting program

 The formatting utility creates the new file system’s root directory and places hello.txt in that directory.
 You can think of the formatting utility as statically creating the file system on a disk.
 You will first create directories and files by modifying the formatting utility, as this will help you later to figure out what EZFS must do to perform these file system operations.
 Start by reviewing the EZFS specification, then read the formatting utility source code format_disk_as_ezfs.c.
 Make sure you understand the on-disk format and what each line contributes toward creating the file system.
 A key simplifying concept in EZFS is how file data is stored, specifically directories are limited to one block in size and regular files may use multiple blocks but the blocks used for storing the data for a given file are managed using a simple index allocation scheme with a single direct block and a single indirect block.
-Since EZFS blocks are 4KB, this means that your maximum file size is slightly more than 2MB.
+Since EZFS blocks are 4KiB, this means that your maximum file size is 2MiB.

-Now extend the formatting utility program to create a subdirectory called subdir.
+Extend the formatting utility program to create a subdirectory called subdir.
 The directory should contain names.txt that lists the names of your team members, big_img.jpeg, and big_txt.txt.
 The latter two files are in your repo subdirectory big_files/. names.txt should be stored in disk block number 5, big_img.jpeg in disk block numbers 6-13, and big_txt.txt in disk block numbers 14-15.
 Be sure to set the directories’ link counts correctly.
 Any required indirect blocks can be placed in any free disk block and are not included in the disk block numbers listed above.
 For example, big_txt.txt will require an additional disk block for its indirect block in addition to disk block numbers 14-15 for its data.

 Create and format a new disk using your modified program.
 Use the reference EZFS kernel module provided to verify that the new files and directory were created correctly.
 You can use the stat command to see the size, inode number, and other properties.
 Note that the primary purpose of the reference EZFS kernel module is to provide a way to check that your formatting utility program operates correctly.
 It does not necessarily implement all of the functionality that you will provide in your own EZFS implementation.